gbulbul/survival-analysis-rfs-pfs/README.md

-# Survival Analysis with Cox Proportional Hazards Model
+# Survival Analysis with Cox Proportional Hazards Model and KM estimator

-This project demonstrates a hands-on survival analysis workflow using the Cox Proportional Hazards model in Python.
-The analysis focuses on estimating hazard ratios and visualizing model coefficients for interpretability.
+This repository provides a concise, hands-on demonstration of core survival analysis methods implemented in Python.
+The project covers both non-parametric and semi-parametric approaches to time-to-event data, with an emphasis on interpretability, visualization, and methodological clarity.

 ---